Shrikantb1/ShrikantBalakrishnan_SQL_Task1/README.md

 # ShrikantBalakrishnan
 Design and develop a Library Management System using SQL.
 The project should involve three tables: Books, Members, BorrowingRecords.
-The system will manage book inventories, member details, and borrowing transactions..
+The system will manage book inventories, member details, and borrowing transactions (Using MySQL)

 -- Library Management System (using SQL)